 Address: Bodestraße 1-3, 10178 Berlin, Germany

-The Neues Museum (New Museum) is located on the Museum island right in the heart of Berlin’s historic center.
+The Neues Museum (New Museum) is located on the historic Museum Island right in the heart of Berlin’s historic center.
 It is also part of UNESCO’s world heritage centers.
 It was constructed from 1843 to 1855 under the order of King Frederick William IV of Prussia in Renaissance and Neoclassical Revival styles.

 Presently, the Neues Museum houses the Papyrussammlung, the Ägyptisches Museum, the Museum für Vor- und Frühgeschichte as well as some parts of the Antikensammlung.
 The Neues Museum is the second museum to be erected on Museum Island.

 It was meant to be a supplementary building to hold collections the Altes Museum could not carry.
-These collections included early historic and prehistoric collections (Museum der vaterländischen Altertümer), old Egyptian artifacts, a collection of drawings and prints (Kupferstichkabinett), and the collection of ethnographic.
+These collections included early historic and prehistoric collections (Museum der vaterländischen Altertümer), old Egyptian artifacts, a collection of drawings and prints (Kupferstichkabinett), and a collection of ethnographic.

 Consequently, it is regarded as the “original source” of collections found in Berlin’s Egyptian Museum and the Ethnological Museum of Berlin.
 The exhibits contain prehistory, early history, and Egyptian collections like they had before the war broke out.
 The legendary Egyptian queen Nefertiti bust is part of the artifacts being housed here.